-OMG scampi and chips you say?
+OMG scampi and chips, you say?

 Talk about taking me back to my old British pub meals.
 The meals were never that great and it was more about being cheap and cheerful.

 I can also credit the fact that I met my husband down the pub, my mum and dad met down the pub and so did my grandparents.
-So its certainly a place to go for true love!
+So, it’s certainly a place to go for true love!

-There would also be a large pudding menu too with everything coming with warm custard.
+There would also be a large dessert menu too with everything served with warm custard.
 You would then get a meal for a fiver and be proud of what you got for your money.

 It was bliss.